Deposit account: How banking works

-In banking, the verbs "deposit" and "withdraw" mean a customer paying money into, and taking money out of, an account, respectively.
+In banking, the verb "deposit" means a customer paying money into an account, and the verb "withdraw" means taking money out.
 From a legal and financial accounting standpoint, the noun "deposit" is used by the banking industry in financial statements to describe the liability owed by the bank to its depositor, and not the funds that the bank holds as a result of the deposit, which are shown as assets of the bank.

 Subject to restrictions imposed by the terms and conditions of the account, the account holder (customer) retains the right to have the deposited money repaid on demand.
 The terms and conditions may specify the methods by which a customer may move money into or out of the account, e.g., by cheque, internet banking, EFTPOS or other channels.

 For example, a depositor depositing $100 in cash into a checking account at a bank in the United States surrenders legal title to the $100 in cash, which becomes an asset of the bank.
 On the bank's books, the bank debits its cash account for the $100 in cash, and credits a "deposits" liability account for an equal amount.
 (See double-entry bookkeeping system.)

 In the financial statements of the bank, the $100 in currency would be shown on the balance sheet as an asset of the bank and the deposit account would be shown as a liability owed by the bank to its customer.
 The bank's financial statement reflects the economic substance of the transaction, which is that the bank has borrowed $100 from its customer and has contractually obliged itself to repay the customer according to the terms of the agreement.
 These "physical" reserve funds may be held as deposits at the relevant central bank and will receive interest as per monetary policy.